geoscixyz/gpg/content/DC_resistivity/DC_principles.rst

 Introduction
 ============

-This chapter presents the important phyiscal principles upon which DC resistivity methods are based.
+This chapter presents the important physical principles upon which DC resistivity methods are based.
 The relations between current flow, potentials and resistivity in uniform ground are explained.
 This forms the basis for the concept of apparent resistivity derived from practical survey arrangements (two current and two potential electrodes planted at the surface).
 The effect of anisotropic ground upon measured potentials is then described.
 Finally, charge distribution is explained because it is a useful way of understanding how potentials arise at the surface due to variations in electrical conductivity underground.
 The forward modeling relations are also based upon charge distribution.

 Currents and voltages in a uniform earth
 ========================================

-In order to derive a relation between measurments (I, V and geometry) and the required physical property (resistivity or  \\(\\rho\\) ), we must start by identifying how these parameters relate to electric field strength, E (Volts per meter), current density, J (Amps per unit area), and resistivity  (Ohm-m) in the three dimensional situation of a field survey (the introduction defines resistivity and conductivity).
+In order to derive a relation between measurements (\\(I\\), \\(V\\) and geometry) and the required physical property (resistivity or  \\(\\rho\\) ), we must start by identifying how these parameters relate to electric field strength, \\(E\\) (Volts per meter), current density, \\(J\\) (Amps per unit area), and resistivity  (Ohm-m) in the three dimensional situation of a field survey (the introduction defines resistivity and conductivity).

 .. figure:: ./images/currents_in_earth.gif
 	:align: right